These sustainable camping essentials are easy on the planet, and make any nature outing more enjoyable!

 As much as one would never want to get injured or get sick on a holiday, you must be prepared for any situation.
 Even if it’s just a scratch, you must have the necessary tools to cope with the unexpected.

-This Essential First Aid Kit is compact and won’t take much space in your backpack and yet it contains an entire medical world to keep you prepared for any circumstance.
+This Essential First Aid Kit is pretty compact eco friendly camping gear.
+It won’t take much space in your backpack and yet it contains an entire medical world to keep you prepared for any circumstance.
 As they say, “better safe than sorry,” right?

 Bug sprays are one of the most important sustainable camping essentials to bring along with you.
 But when it comes to protecting yourself from creepy crawlies, please think of the environment.
 Chemicals that kill the nasty bugs you don’t like – like mosquitoes – probably also kill the ones you do like, such as ladybugs and fireflies.